Have Questions?

 South Shore Recovery Home is 3.5 miles from Weymouth, Massachusetts

-South Shore Recovery Home has been providing recovery treatment and rehab services to residents of the Weymouth, MA. area.
+South Shore Recovery Home has been providing recovery treatment and rehab services to residents of the Weymouth, Massachusetts area.
 Today, South Shore Recovery Home offers services like couple/family therapy, vocational rehabilitation services, cognitive/behavior therapy, 12-step facilitation approach, group therapy, trauma-related counseling and others in keeping with its philosophy of following rehab treatments that work best to help addicts achieve recovery.

 This drug and alcohol rehab also believes the best form of treatment to ensure success is to offer individualized care.
 Services are available in the following settings - long term treatment centers, outpatient substance abuse counseling, detoxification facilities, short term treatment facilities, inpatient rehabs and others.